 In the United States, we often base criminal justice policy on ideology, rather than research.
 This sometimes results in time, effort, and money spent on crime prevention measures that are ineffective, or at best, untested.
-Groups within the public sector, private sector, and academia are changing this by implementing intelligence-led and evidence-based practices.
-For example, in the private sector, the IAHSS Foundation began publishing an evidenced-based research series in 2015.
+Groups within the public sector, private sector, and academia are changing this by implementing evidence-based practices.
+For example, in the private sector, the IAHSS Foundation began publishing an evidence-based research series in 2015.
 Similar endeavors were undertaken by the public sector and academia much earlier.

 For crime prevention evidence, specificity matters.
-One should consider whether the evidence on crime prevention efficacy applies to specific crime categories (violent crimes, property crimes, disorder crimes) or to multiple crime types.
+One should consider whether the evidence on crime prevention applies to specific crime categories (violent crimes, property crimes, disorder crimes) or to multiple crime types.
 For example, video surveillance has “no effect” on violent crime, but “promising effects” on property crime.

 In some cases, the research on a particular crime prevention measure may have different findings for specific crimes (e.g. robbery, burglary, etc.).
 For example, one Randomized Control Trial found that directed patrols (a tactic used by law enforcement agencies to try to reduce or stop crime in specific or problematic areas) resulted in a sizable decrease in non-domestic firearm assaults, but had no impact on firearm robbery.